 Art is understandably outside the domain, and interest, of the common people.
 Art is generally expensive.
-And it’s usually boring.
-How else can you beautifully and effectively bring art to the general public but to make it interactive.
+It’s either fashionably snobbish or genuinely boring.
+So, what better way to beautifully and effectively bring art to the general public but to make it interactive?
 And cool.
 Fun and cool.

 That’s what they’re trying to do (or that’s what we think they’re trying to do) at the Trick Art Museum, located at the Seri Fantasy World, second floor of the Manila Ocean Park (and you thought you’ll only see fish, birds and penguins at the Manila Ocean Park).

 Ok, maybe they’re not even thinking about the altruistic purpose of bringing art to the people.
 Just like any business venture, this could be all about the entrance fee.
 But even so, the fee is still reasonable at P150 per head (kids below a 2 feet in height go in free).
 Let go of one burger meal and you’re all set for a short trip, but surprising fun trip to the Trick Art Museum.

 It’s a good thing that entrance to the Trick Art Museum is at the far end of the main entrance to the Manila Ocean Park.
 The field trip crowd alone, with almost a hundred tour buses lined up like necklace pendants at the parking lot inside and spilling into the streets outside, clogged the main arteries of the venue.
 Brace yourself for the disorienting noise and the hive of unbridled energy from kids running around (and adults running after them).